-Source: CKGSB Case Center and Center for Economic Research Source: CKGSB Case Center and Center for Economic Research Corporate financing prospects fell from 47.7 to 44.0 (Figure 4), below the confidence threshold.
-The index for inventory fell from 48.7 to 48.4.
+Source: CKGSB Case Center and Center for Economic Research Source: CKGSB Case Center and Center for Economic Research Corporate financing prospects rose somewhat from 44.9 to 45.3 (Figure 4).
+The index for inventory fell from 50.2 to a more pessimistic 48.1.
 (Figure 5).
-While for the other subindices -sales and profit- a positive trajectory indicates growth, when it comes to inventory, a positive trajectory indicates falling warehoused stock and a falling index suggests overcapacity.
+While for the other subindices -sales and profit- a positive trajectory indicates growth, when it comes to inventory, a positive trajectory indicates falling levels of warehoused stock and a falling index points to overcapacity.
 We need to consider the specific meaning of the four sub-indices of sales, profit, financing and inventory.
-Put simply, when the first three sub-indices rise, it means that the situation is improving, and when it falls, the situation is deteriorating: inventory is building.
+Put simply, when the first three sub-indices rise, it means that the situation is improving, and when they fall, the situation is deteriorating.
+For inventory the reverse is true.
 Aside from the main BCI, we also forecast costs, prices, investment and recruitment demand over the next six months.
 We begin with costs: